-Other income for 2018 consists primarily of interest income earned on our cash and government grants.
-The government grants are approximately \$315,000 (RMB 2 million) from Chinese government.
-Such government grants for Dalian Wanchun Pharmaceutical Co., Ltd. ("Wanchun Pharma") were received in December 2014.
+Other income for 2019 consists primarily of interest income earned on our cash.
+Other income for 2018 consists primarily of interest income earned on cash and government grants.
+The government grants are approximately \$0.3 million (RMB2 million) from Chinese government.
+Such government grants for Dalian Wanchun Pharmaceutical Co., Ltd., or Wanchun Pharma, were received in December 2014.
 The government grant was transferred to Wanchun Bulin since Wanchun Pharma was liquidated in August 2015.
 The Company previously included such government grant under current liabilities as the amendment procedures for changing the beneficiary to Wanchun Bulin were still under review by the local government.
-In January 2018, the Company obtained approval from local government and became eligible for the government grant and recorded the government grant as other income in the consolidated statements of comprehensive loss during the year of 2018.
+In January 2018, the Company obtained approval from local government and became eligible for the government grant and recorded the government grant as other income in the consolidated statements of comprehensive loss during

-Other expenses consist primarily of foreign exchange losses in 2018.
+Other expenses consist primarily of foreign exchange losses and interest expenses in 2019.